flvani/DBAPack/README.md

 ```
  * **getpfile.sql** - Produces a list of the non-default parameter set in the database.
 The output can be used to create a parameter file.
 Deprecated parameter are marked *(--)*.

- * **getsql.sql** - Reports source, execution statistics and the access plan of a statement
+ * **getsql[s].sql** - Reports source, execution statistics and the access plan of a statement.
+The file getsqls presents only a summary version of the statment
 ```
     @getsql [{hash|addr|chld}=]<text>
         text - The text must be the SQL identifier (sql_id), the hash or the address of the statement or even the child_address. e.g.
         @getsql gfzzcku5525vf
         @getsql chld=0000000157EA21C0
+        @getsqls gfzzcku5525vf
 ```
  * **getsqltxt.sql** - Searches in the SQL Area for statements containing the text.
 Can use wildcards.
 ```